marksibrahim/musings/about.md

 permalink: /about/
 ---

- collection of useful tools, ideas, and occasional tangents
+a collection of useful tools, ideas, and occasional tangents

  <small>made with Pixyll, thanks to John Otander</small>